thofma/Hecke.jl/docs/src/number_fields/intro.md

 In both cases we refer to $K$ as the *base field* of the number field $L$.
 Another useful dichotomy comes from the type of the base field.
 We call $L$ an *absolute* number field, if the base field is equal to the rational numbers $\mathbf{Q}$.

-### Types

-The abstract type for number fields is `NumField`.
-For simple number fields the type is `SimpleNumField`, where as for non-simple number fields the type is `NonSimpleNumField`.